facebook/docusaurus/CONTRIBUTING.md

 When [opening a new issue](https://github.com/facebook/docusaurus/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

-* **One issue, one bug:** Please report a single bug per issue.
+- **One issue, one bug:** Please report a single bug per issue.
-* **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
+- **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.

 ### Security bugs

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

+## Installation

+1. Ensure you have [Yarn](https://yarnpkg.com/) installed.
+1. After cloning the repository, run `yarn install` in the root of the repository.

+   - For Docusaurus 1 development, go into the `v1` directory and do `yarn install`.
+   - For Docusaurus 2 development, go into the `v2` directory and do `yarn install`.

+1. Run `yarn start` in the respective project directory to start a local development server serving the Docusaurus docs.

 ## Pull requests